 The Short List: Malaria, diphtheria, pneumonia, dysentery, tonsillitis, smallpox, carbuncles, far-sightedness, hearing loss, throat infection, depression, loss of teeth

 In addition to his famously problematic oral health, George Washington suffered from several illnesses throughout his life.
 At the age of 17, he contracted malaria and continued to suffer bouts of it until his death.
 He was afflicted with diphtheria, pneumonia, dysentery, and tonsillitis, mostly when he was in the military.
-Washington contracted smallpox while in Barbados at the age of 19, and this may account for his purported sterility.
-Tuberculosis or influenza may have also caused him to be infertile, although there are few details of if and when he had these afflictions.
+Washington was also in close proximity to tuberculosis while in Barbados at the age of 19, and this may account for his purported sterility.
 Washington suffered carbuncles, far-sightedness, and was losing his hearing during the late 1780s.
 It’s unclear exactly what Washington died from, but speculation is that he had a bacterial infection of his epiglottis that led to suffocation.
 He may have also had pneumonia.

 Age: Dec. at 67 (1732-1799)

 Also Rankedsee more on George Washington

 The Short List: Respiratory infections, smallpox, indigestion, dyspepsia, depression, somatization, substance abuse, rheumatism